marwahaha/iris/README.md

 docker-compose up
 ```

+# Storage

+PostgreSQL storage persists in a docker volume.
+The PostgreSQL server can be found at <DOCKER_IP_HOST_HERE>:5432

 ## History
 Iris is almost entirely forked from an abondoned project Manoj Saha (https://github.com/manojps/google-play-apps-crawler-scrapy) -- so credit goes to him for most of this.
 My intentions are do dockerize both it and the postgresql storage into one easy to run application.